-Many of the factors identified as contributing to both the initial expression of behavior problems, as well long-term stability, their related as are to of the child's family.
-Parenting characteristics behaviors are probably the most studied of these factors and have consistently been related to child behavior problems.
+Many of the factors identified as contributing to both the initial expression of behavior problems, as well as their long-term stability, are related to characteristics of the child's family.
+Parenting behaviors are probably the most studied of these factors and have consistently been related to child behavior problems.
 Gerald Patterson is perhaps the best known for developing models in this area, and Patterson's coercive parenting cycle model is cited extensively as a predictor of child externalizing problems.
 Many of the family-based interventions for child behavior problems are based, in large part, on this.